arora1703/blog_management/blog_management/README.md

 ## About Blog Management

-Blog Management is a application made on Laravel Version 10.
+Blog Management is an application made on Laravel Version 10.
 The Web Application is basically made for manage the blogs update or regular basis.

 - [Check the latest 5 Blogs](https://blogmanagement.blog/blogs).